caodanh180296/C-_Study/README.md

 Interview Questions:
 - How to optimize the power use for SoC and CPU ?
-- How to connecte two device using one serial ports ?
+- How to connect two device using one serial ports ?
 - Multithreading in C.